Illuminati-CRAZ/GetPositionFromTime/README.md

 # GetPositionFromTime
-Attempt at calculating current position in a map.
-No guarantees.
+Calculates the position at a given time
+Can also find the times in a map that are associated with a given position